This article has links to products and services we love, which we may make commission from.

 To drive in Scotland, you must be 17 years or above.

-Unless you are comfortable with a ‘stick’ to be used by your left, then you should make sure your car is automatic.
+Unless you are comfortable with a ‘stick’ to be used by your left, you should ensure your car is automatic.

-This will give you one less thing to worry about as you need to remember we drive on the left here.
+This will give you one less thing to worry about, as you must remember we drive on the left here.

-It is a much better idea to use your plotted paper map or your route mapped out on one of your phone apps.
+Using your plotted paper map or your route mapped out on one of your phone apps is much better.
 Always check the car for damage before leaving the rental office and take out additional insurance to cover you for damages.

-When considering a vehicle, it is wise to think about the roads you will be using.
+When considering a vehicle, it is wise to consider the roads you will use.

-Huge SUVs are going to be difficult to navigate around some of the smaller roads in Scotland.
+Huge SUVs will be challenging to navigate around some of the more minor roads in Scotland.

-A smaller car will suit two people better and give you a chance at the single-track roads you will encounter.
+A smaller car will suit two people better and give you a chance on the single-track roads you will encounter.

 If you are golfing and bringing luggage, good luck!
 UK cars are very compact compared to those in the US.